PiranitaGomez/HRStreamer/README.md

 <!--img src="screenshots/phone_image.png" height="400" alt="Screenshot"/> <img src="screenshots/wearable_background_image.png" height="400" alt="Screenshot"/-->

+* Note: it is not possible to connect the watch and the phone using low-level BLE socket, see Wear OS development documentation [??]

 ## Step 2: Install HRStreamer apps on the watch and phone
 - Download and install the HRStreamer Wear app on the Pixel Watch